FreeCAD/DevelopersHandbook/technical/codesigning.md

 4. Set an environment variable called `FREECAD_SIGNING_KEY_ID` to the ID of your "Developer ID Application" certificate.
 You can find the
 ID by running `security find-identity -p basic -v`.
 5. Run the script.
 This will take several minutes, as it scans the bundle for all shared library and executable objects and signs them with the specified certificate.
-It will automatically createa DMG, submit it for notarization, and staple the final authorization from Apple to the disk image.
+It will automatically create DMG, submit it for notarization, and staple the final authorization from Apple to the disk image.

 Once complete, the disk image is ready for distribution.